moreartyjs/moreartyjs/README.md

 });
 ```

-When you create components this way, they acquire correctly defined `shouldComponentUpdate` method which uses component's binding (if any) to determine if its state was changed.
-By default state is transferred to sub-components in `binding` attribute and can be retrieved using `getDefaultBinding` method.
+When you create components this way, each acquires a correctly defined `shouldComponentUpdate` method which uses that component's binding (if any) to determine if its state was changed.
+By default, state is transferred to sub-components in the `binding` attribute and can be retrieved using the `getDefaultBinding` method.

 # TodoMVC
-To continue this introduction [TodoMVC](http://todomvc.com/) implementation based on Morearty.js will be used ([repository](https://github.com/moreartyjs/todomvc-moreartyjs), [application](https://rawgit.com/moreartyjs/todomvc-moreartyjs/master/index.html)).
+To continue this introduction, [TodoMVC](http://todomvc.com/) implementation based on Morearty.js will be used ([repository](https://github.com/moreartyjs/todomvc-moreartyjs), [application](https://rawgit.com/moreartyjs/todomvc-moreartyjs/master/index.html)).
 You should have some previous React knowledge to follow painlessly, only Morearty-specific parts will be described.

 ## App component
 Let's now define main application module `App`: